Arondy/chess/README.md

 Game field uses a matrix 8x8 of ptrs to the `Figure`.
 It has functions for saving/loading a game by json and making a move.
 ### game_graphics
 Has a `render()` function for drawing the game window.
+### tests
+Contains tests for `GameState` class, which check correctness of various game moves.
+It uses Catch2.